-There are also “discretionary add-ons,” which cover stuff like extracurricular activities, sports, camp or private school tuition that guideline child support doesn’t cover.
-They are discretionary because the judge has the discretion to order these costs split or not.
+There are also “discretionary add-ons”.
+They cover stuff like extracurricular activities, sports, camp or private school that guideline child support doesn’t cover.
+They are discretionary because the judge choose to order these costs split or not.
 Most of the time, parties can agree on the discretionary add-ons.

 Need help with guideline child support?
 Let us give you some clarity!